First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Temporal Logics

 \subsection{Remarks on the Underlying Description Logics}

-We conclude Section~\ref{sec:tdl} with a brief summary of what is known about the computational complexity of reasoning with the DL fragments of our temporal \DL{} logics; for more details the reader is referred to~\cite{DBLP:conf/kr/KontchakovRWZ20}.
+We conclude Section~\ref{sec:tdl} with a brief summary of what is known about the computational complexity of reasoning with the DL fragments of our temporal \DL{} logics; for more details the reader is referred to~\citeA{DBLP:conf/kr/KontchakovRWZ20}.

-Table~\ref{DL-sat}(a) shows the known results on the \emph{combined complexity} of checking whether a given knowledge base is consistent (with both ontology and ABox regarded as input).
-Observe first that the most expressive \DL{} logic, which admits Boolean CIs and RIs, is as complex as the two-variable fragment FO$_2$ of first-order logic (FO).
-In fact, it has the same expressive power as the language $\mathcal{ALC}^{\top,\text{id},\cap,\neg,-}$~\cite{DBLP:conf/csl/LutzSW01} without the identity role, and it also almost captures the class of linear existential disjunctive rules with two variables~\cite{DBLP:journals/tods/BourhisMMP16}.
-By disallowing RIs of the form $\top~\sqsubseteq~ \vartheta_1 \sqcup \dots \sqcup \vartheta_m$, we obtain a \DL{} logic whose CIs and RIs are translated into \emph{guarded} FO-sentences~\cite{DBLP:journals/jphil/AndrekaNB98}: for example, the standard FO-translation of the CI $\top \sqsubseteq A \sqcup B$ is the guarded sentence $\forall x\, \bigl((x=x) \to A(x) \lor B(x)\bigr)$.
-This logic approximates the two-variable guarded fragment GF$_{2}$ of FO, inheriting its \ExpTime-completeness.
+Table~\ref{DL-sat}a shows the known results on the \emph{combined complexity} of checking whether a given knowledge base is consistent (with both ontology and ABox regarded as input).
+Observe first that the most expressive \DL{} logic, which admits Boolean CIs and RIs, is contained in the two-variable fragment FO$_2$ of first-order logic (FO) in the sense that, for every inclusion, one can construct in linear time an equivalent sentence in FO$_{2}$.
+From the \NExpTime{} upper bound for consistency in FO$_{2}$ we then obtain \NExpTime{} membership for consistency for all our \DL{} logics.
+A matching lower bound is proved by~\citeA{DBLP:conf/kr/KontchakovRWZ20} for the logic admitting Boolean CIs and RIs by observing that the extension $\mathcal{ALC}^{\top,\text{id},\cap,\neg,-}$ of $\mathcal{ALCI}$ with Boolean operators for roles captures FO$_{2}$~\cite{DBLP:conf/csl/LutzSW01} and that, for every CI without the identity role in $\mathcal{ALC}^{\top,\text{id},\cap,\neg,-}$, one can construct in polynomial time a model conservative extension in the \DL{} logic.
+By disallowing RIs of the form $\top~\sqsubseteq~ \vartheta_1 \sqcup \dots \sqcup \vartheta_m$, we obtain a \DL{} logic whose CIs and RIs are translated into \emph{guarded} FO$_{2}$-sentences~\cite{DBLP:journals/jphil/AndrekaNB98}.
+Observe that no such restriction is needed for CIs: for instance, the standard FO-translation of the CI $\top \sqsubseteq A \sqcup B$ is the guarded sentence $\forall x\, \bigl((x=x) \to A(x) \lor B(x)\bigr)$.
+This logic inherits from guarded FO$_{2}$ that consistency is \ExpTime-complete.
 The \DL{} logics with Horn/Krom RIs are polynomially reducible (preserving Horness/Kromness) to propositional logic.
 Finally, the \DL{} logics with core RIs are well-documented in the literature: the one with core CIs goes under the monikers $\DL_{\mathcal{R}}$~\cite{CDLLR07} and $\DL^{\mathcal{H}}_\core$~\cite{ACKZ09}; the one with Horn CIs is known as $\DL_{\mathcal{R},\sqcap}$~\cite{DBLP:conf/kr/CalvaneseGLLR06} and $\DL^{\mathcal{H}}_\horn$~\cite{ACKZ09}; the remaining two logics are called $\DL_{\krom}^\mathcal{H}$ and $\DL_{\bool}^\mathcal{H}$~\cite{ACKZ09}.